 What Can You Do About Extreme Weight Loss Resistance?

 In such a case, you may need to implement additional strategies on top of performing resistance training programs.
 Experts recommend doing the following:

 Practice Healthy Eating Patterns

-Eating healthy meals and cutting on sugar and carbs may not do the trick.
-You also have to concentrate on adopting healthy eating patterns like eating mindfully.
+Eating healthy meals and cutting on added sugar and processed foods is a good place to start.
+You should also concentrate on adopting healthy eating behaviors like eating mindfully.
 Eating mindfully entails chewing food slowly and thoroughly and knowing what, where, and when you eat (1).